 Taking the trash out is one of the most obvious things you can do to minimize bad smells in your house but you will be shocked how many people stay with trash in their house for 2 weeks before taking it out.

-A system that works for me is to put food and decomposable waste in a separate plastic bag that I take to put in my outdoor trash can every morning.
+A system that works for me is to put food and decomposable waste in a separate plastic bag that I take out and put in my outdoor trash can every morning.

 My rule is to empty out decomposable waste from my house every morning and it works.
 Some people also resort to putting baking soda in their trash can.
 This works to some extent but if you have an option, just take your perishable trash outside every day.